ruowenliu/axisym3Dswimmer/README.md

   The folder **quadrature_and_kernal** contains the programs for solving the forward (and adjoint) problem.

-  _brewermap_ (c) 2014 Stephen Cobeldick is used to control colorbars.

 2. Functions for shape representation are stored in the folder **shape_classes**

 3. Shape sensitivity verifications